google/comprehensive-rust/src/traits.md

 <details>

-* Traits may specify pre-implemented (default) methods and methods that users are required to implement themselves.
-Methods with default implementations can rely on required methods.
 * Types that implement a given trait may be of different sizes.
 This makes it impossible to have things like `Vec<Greet>` in the example above.
 * `dyn Greet` is a way to tell the compiler about a dynamically sized type that implements `Greet`.
 * In the example, `pets` holds Fat Pointers to objects that implement `Greet`.
 The Fat Pointer consists of two components, a pointer to the actual object and a pointer to the virtual method table for the `Greet` implementation of that particular object.